LiveSplit/LiveSplit.github.io/components.md

 		</tr>
 		<tr>
 			<td>Text</td>
-			<td>With this component you are able to show any text you want it to show.
-This is useful when you're streaming your run and want to show additional information like goal times, world records or any other information.</td>
+			<td>Displays customizable text.
+This is useful when you're streaming your run and want to show additional information like goal times, world records, or any other information.</td>
 		</tr>
 		<tr>
 			<td>Run Prediction</td>
-			<td>This component shows a predicted time for your current run based on a comparison that you choose.</td>
+			<td>Shows a predicted time for your current run based on a comparison that you choose.</td>
 		</tr>
 		<tr>
 			<td>Hotkey Indicator</td>
-			<td>This component is a separator that changes color depending on whether or not global hotkeys are enabled.
+			<td>Displays a separator that changes color depending on whether or not global hotkeys are enabled.
 It will show green when global hotkeys are enabled and red when they are disabled.</td>
 		</tr>
 		<tr>
 			<td>Current Comparison</td>